louisbichard/notes/Revision/Cryptography/exam-questions.md

 ####Who signs an X509 certificate usually

 ####Who signs an openPGP certificate usually

-####Explain the notion of weak collision resistance for a hash function.
-Explain why this property is required for hash functions used in digital signatures

-####Are there cryptographic hash functions that do not have any collisons?
-Justify your answer

 ### Past paper Digital signature questions (10 marks)